WICG/private-network-access/README.md

 # Private Network Access

-Note: This specification has been renamed from *Private Network Access* to *Local Network Access*.
-It was also initially known as *CORS-RFC1918*.
+Note: This specification was initially known as *CORS-RFC1918*.
+It was also briefly and more recently known as *Local Network Access*.

 This is the repository for the Private Network Access specification.
 You're welcome to contribute!
 Let's make the Web rock our socks off!